acts-project/detray/README.md

 | DETRAY_VC_SOA_PLUGIN | Build Vc based SoA math plugin (currently only supports the ray-surface intersectors) | OFF |
 | DETRAY_SVG_DISPLAY | Build ActSVG display module | OFF |

+## Tutorials

+In the `tutorials` folder of the repository, there are a number of standalone executables that showcase different tasks:
+- Building a detector (either a predefined one or designing a detector from scatch)
+- Detector file IO
+- Additional debugging options, like performing a ray scan or obtaining extra navigation tracing information
+- Moving a detector to device
+- Host and device track propagation

 ## Detector Validation